 Finally, to have a strong root system, we need watering…deep watering.
 While searching for tips for strong roots, I came across the following statement.

 When watering your plants, water deeply.
-Light watering tends to encourage roots to concentrate closer to the soil surface where sudden drying is problem.
+Light watering tends to encourage roots to concentrate closer to the soil surface where sudden drying is may become a problem.
 Deep watering, on the other hand, fosters deeper and stronger root systems.
 I just love that!
-If you want deep roots…water deeply!
+If you want deep roots, water deeply!

 Ephesians 5:26 says, That He might sanctify and cleanse her with the washing of water by the Word.